shhra/obj-wasm/README.md

 ```

-Reader will now have the a your scene graph.
+Reader will now have the scene graph.
 You can access different data from the scene graph.